-The goal of implementing a Mobile Medical Unit Program was to compliment existing services, specifically Medical Transportation and Home Care Nursing.
-The program was designed for the Mobile Medical Unit to go to clients who require services, eliminating the need for them to attend a traditional health clinic.
-It removes the barriers to transportation that many community members face, meaning more clients would take advantage of the services.
+The goal of implementing a Mobile Medical Unit Program is to compliment existing services, specifically Medical Transportation and Home Care Nursing.
+The program is designed for the Mobile Medical Unit to go to clients who require services.
+This eliminates the need for them to attend a traditional health clinic.
+It removes barriers to transportation that many community members face, meaning more clients would take advantage of the services.

-This model of health service delivery would also provide clients who would typically feel a lack of confidentiality when accessing help.
+This model of health service delivery provides clients who would often feel a lack of confidentiality when accessing help.
 The van is unmarked so it remains discreet, regardless of the service needed.
 It eliminates the stigma of receiving medical help that may be sensitive.

 - Medical Transportation

 “This is really where the Medical Van through MoveMobility has been a really great benefit to have for our community.
 Without getting into too much of those other programs, it really does complement those services nicely.”Kash Shade, BTDH

 While supporting the BTDH’s Medical Transportation and Home Care Nursing programs, the Mobile Medical Van maintains a crucial transportation service that supports the community’s ongoing opioid crisis.

 Before the COVID-19 pandemic, clients travelled by bus in large groups to pick up prescription medications from pharmacies on-reserve and off-reserve in Cardston, Alberta.
 However, the risk of outbreaks associated with travelling in large numbers with no social distancing meant this was no longer an option.

 It is vital to the community’s health to maintain the pharmacy trips.
 So, the Mobile Medical Unit is used to supplement the program.